bouaziz08/EPI_management/README.md

 This application helps in managing equipment, tracking their availability and assignments.
 The app is built using an ASP.NET Core REST API for the backend, React.js for the frontend, and SQL Server as the database.

 ## **Features**
-- **Equipment Tracking**: View and manage all individual pieces of equipment.
+- **Demand Tracking**: Track demand of an equipment.
-- **Assignment Management**: Assign equipment to users and track who has what.
+- **Equipment management**: Assign equipment to users and track who has what.
-- **Maintenance Scheduling**: Keep track of maintenance dates and reminders.
+- **Update store**: track store and update quantity of every equipment.
-- **Responsive Design**: Built with modern, responsive design principles.
+- **Display store details**: Dashboard to diplay details of every equipment.

 ---